 The keto diet has changed many lives by helping people find direction in how they eat.

 As you may well know, embracing a ketogenic lifestyle has more benefits than just losing weight.
-After all, dieting isn’t just about shedding pounds, it’s also about improving your dietary habits, having higher self-esteem, and feeling more comfortable.
+After all, dieting isn’t just about shedding pounds, it’s also about improving your dietary habits, having higher self-esteem, and feeling better.

-The end game of dieting is to be more healthy overall, but this doesn’t just extend to body fat percentage.
+The end goal of dieting is to be more healthy overall, but this doesn’t just relate to body fat percentage.